Adam-AtlasSoftware/razer-fn-fix/README.md

 Many modern Razer keyboards (such as the BlackWidow V4 Pro 75%) handle the `Fn` key via internal hardware profiles or proprietary Windows software (Synapse).
 Under Linux, holding down `Fn` drops the standard matrix link and fails to map navigation macros, leaving users without standard dedicated keys like `Home`, `End`, or `Print Screen`.

 ## The Solution
-`razer-fn-fix` is a secure, lightweight transaction-based system daemon written in pure C.
+`razer-fn-fix` is a secure, lightweight system daemon written in C.

 Unlike traditional re-mappers that constantly log your keyboard inputs (creating security risks and latency), this driver runs in a **Passive JIT (Just-In-Time) Interception Layer**:
 1. It sits entirely silent, consuming 0% CPU, while monitoring *only* the low-level hardware `hidraw` channel for the physical `Fn` keypress.
 2. The instant `Fn` is pressed down, it securely grabs exclusive custody of the keyboard matrix.
 3. If you type a designated navigation shortcut, it intercepts it, translates it to the proper key code (`Home`, `End`, etc.), injects it into the kernel virtual user-input stream (`uinput`), and **immediately releases the keyboard**.
 4. If you type any other key (e.g., `Fn + A`), it consumes the keypress and closes the Fn latch state.

-This ensures **zero persistent typing overhead, absolute security (no keylogging), and flawless execution speed.**

 ## NOTE:
 It is impossible to implement hypershift functionality on Linux exactly as it is on Windows because while the Fn key is held, the keyboard consumes all other keypresses until it receives a hypershift acknowledgement from the system, which is managed by the Razer Synapse driver.
 Unless this is reverse engineered and the handshake is implemented, no keypresses are sent while Fn is held down.